A Conversation on The Lost Scrolls of Ryukyu

 Mental Readiness

-The long flight to New York offered the opportunity to delve into the seminar material through mental visualization.
+The long flight to New York offered the opportunity to go into the seminar material using mental visualization.
 Isolated from distractions, I envisioned myself presenting, engaging the audience, working with my demonstration partner, and tackling any potential challenges.
 Landing in New York, despite the fatigue from the journey, I felt confident and well-prepared.

 Beyond Lost Luggage and the Tribulations of Travel